 • Earned exceptional grades in their first year at a community college or 4-year university.

 The minimum GPA is a 3.0 in order to be eligible to apply.
 Yet, in our experience, most successful Longhorn transfer applicants have at least a 3.5 college GPA.
+In past years, 3.75 has been the average GPA for admitted applicants.
 Those with a 3.75 or above will fare best.
-In past years, 3.75 has been the average GPA for admitted applicants.
+That said, aim for even higher —in the 3.8 to 4.0 range—if you’re applying to highly competitive programs like business or engineering.

 UT Austin Transfer Writing Supplement